About Short Call Butterfly

 - Ask Price for Leg 2 is greater than 0.05

-Note: "Restricted options" (options quotes marked with an asterisk * after the strike price, and found on an individual symbol's options page) are automatically removed from the screener.
+- The option must not be a "restricted" option.
+Non-standard or "restricted" options (options quotes marked with an asterisk * after the strike price, and found on an individual symbol's options page) are automatically removed from the screener.
 A "restricted option" is typically created after spin-offs or mergers, and is not tradeable.

 Views